JPCreedon/tidydataProject/README.md

 ###### Step 1: Merges the training and the test sets to create one data set
 train/subject_train.txt, train/y_train.txt, train/X_train.txt are read in respective variables which are then cbind to merge columns in the same order

-Same process for test/*_test.txt file
+The same process/operations are repeated for test/*_test.txt file

 The 2 "cbinded"" variables obtained from train and subject files are then rbind to combine/merge the rows to obtain a merged set

 ###### Step 2: Extracts only the measurements on the mean and standard deviation for each measurement.